 Certification in the Future of Pipefitting

 Given the increasing complexity and challenges of modern pipefitting, validating one’s skills through certifications will increase access to the best job opportunities and compensation.
 Anyone wishing to enter this growing field can get their start at Tulsa Welding School.
-In less than seven months you can be on your way to a rewarding and promising career.
+In less than seven months you can be on your way to a rewarding and promising career in welding.

 Ready to Move Forward?